Lightnet/electron-threejs/README.md

   * Client Game (no function yet)
   * Settings (no function yet)
   * Start Game (work in progress)

-## Base stuff:
-  * Currently it start a server from background and not the window browser.
-  * Start Game is link to the url default localhost.

-## Features:
-  * Development for web game builds. (work in progress)
-  * Run the server express.
-  * Run Rethinkdb for real time database.
-  * Socket.io for chat messages (work in progress)
-  * Engine.io for server side game object and message. (work in progress)

 ## Notes:
   * Not recommend for hosting that is under development.